 write-delay-seconds: Number of seconds to delay to call the MapStore.store(key, value).
 If the value is zero then it is write-through so MapStore.store(key, value) will be called as soon as the entry is updated.
 Otherwise it is write-behind so updates will be stored after write-delay-seconds value by calling Hazelcast.storeAll(map).
 Default value is 0.

 write-batch-size: Used to create batch chunks when writing map store.
-In default mode all entries will be tried to persist in one go.
-To create batch chunks, minimum meaningful value for write-batch-size is 2.
+In default mode, all map entries will be tried to be written in one go.
+To create batch chunks, the minimum meaningful value for write-batch-size is 2.
 For values smaller than 2, it works as in default mode.

-Most of map near cache properties have the same names and tasks explained in map properties above.
+Most of the map near cache properties have the same names and tasks explained in the map properties above.
 Below are the ones specific to near cache.

 cache-local-entries: If you want the local entries to be cached, set this element's value to

 This configuration lets you index the attributes of an object in the map and also order these attributes.
-See the example declarative and programmatic configuration.
+See the above declarative and programmatic configuration examples.

 This configuration lets you add listeners (listener classes) for the map entries.
-You can also set the attributes
+You can also set the attribute

-true if you want the entry event to contain the entry values and
+true if you want the entry event to contain the entry values, and you can set

 true if you want to listen to the entries on the local node.